fechu/WGPlaner/doc/api.md

 You have the possibility to specify the `verified` key.
 It's optional and defaults to true.
 If the purchase is added by a program it may be a good idea to let the user verify a purchase.
 This means if `verified` is set to false, it will appear on the users main page where he has the possibilty to verify or edit the purchase.

+The date field is optional.
+If it is omitted, today's date is used instead.

+If the purchase is created successfully, the body will contain a JSON object with a key `id`.
+This key contains the id of the newly created object.

 **Parameters:**

 `id`: An id of an account.